 About the Bachelor of Arts Completion Program

-In the School of Undergraduate Studies, we believe that what we teach and how we teach work in synergy to create a unique and sophisticated undergraduate learning environment.
+In the Bachelor's Degree Completion Program, we believe that what we teach and how we teach work in synergy to create a unique and sophisticated undergraduate learning environment.

 What We Teach

 We offer students a core curriculum that focuses on three themes: Self and Society, Integral Learning, and Modern Perspectives (semester one); Culture and Community, Knowledge and Inquiry, and Research and Development (semester two); and Global Studies, Social Change, and Senior Project (semester three).
 The themes of each semester are taught from an interrelated perspective; each semester builds on the next, adding to the critical frameworks through which students examine themselves and their relationship to the world.